A young researcher's guide to perspective, commentary, and opinion articles

 Every journal has specific requirements of word limit, abstract, headings, tables and figures, number of references, etc. for each article type.
 It is very important to go through the author guidelines carefully and ensure that all these requirements have been met before submission.
 If the journal requires a particular style of formatting, it is best to strictly follow the prescribed format.

 If you have any doubts or questions, you can post them in the comments section below.
-Alternatively, you can also post a question to Dr. Eddy if you are facing a problem and need expert publication advice.
+Alternatively, you can also post a question on our Q&A forum if you are facing a problem and need expert publication advice.